vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
 But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 #### Setting up your repository on GitHub
 Github is going to cover significant part of our website function.
-Since we have not database, all we need to store is the content, .md in our case we store the entire application includi The project structure is very tighly coupled with
+Since we have not database, all we need to store is the content, .md files in our case.

+The solution I chose includs the binaries as well.
+It simplifies the setup on a new computer.
+You just download your entier repository into your comp
+The project structure is very tighly coupled with